peter-mcconnell/.dotfiles/README.md

 ![only l33t little bots may contribute](./media/banner-robot.png)

-`sudo apt install ansible` - that should be all the dependencies
+`sudo apt install -yq make ansible` - that should be all the dependencies

 ## install locally

-This repo pulls in my personal .ini file which likely won't make sense for you.
-You can create `./inventory/homelab.ini` like so:
+Check the config for `./ansible.cfg` - you will likely need to create your own inventory file, e.g.

 ```
 [local]